1

 SOLANKI, Seetal.
 Why materials matter: Responsible design for a better world.
 1. Munich: Prestel Verlag, 2018.
 ISBN 978-3-7913-8471-9.

-2 Totora, Photo by Veronika Nehasilová
+9 Totora, Photo by Veronika Nehasilová

 Newspaper wood

-Do you know an interesting link that is missing from the database?
+Do you want to receive updates?
+Do you know something that is missing here?
 Want to share your story?
-Would you be interested in a specific interview?

 The project was renewed with the support of the Specific Research FaVu BUT and is one of the outputs of Valentýna Landa Filípková's dissertation.